Physical

 Watch - Blue

-Here is a video that shows in the importance of understanding physical language, for example what the terms "tapping" and "swiping" mean.
+Here is a video that shows the importance of understanding physical language, for example what the terms "tapping" and "swiping" mean.

 https://beconnected.esafety.gov.au/topic-library/practice-area/tapping-and-swiping